starknet-io/SNIPs/SNIPS/snip-25.md

 ## Abstract

 This Meta SNIP lays out the structure, motivation and decisions of the Starknet Security Council.
-It describes the process and rules that surronds the Starknet Security Council.
+It describes the process and rules that surround the Starknet Security Council.

-The Starknet Security Council is made up of 12 members who are both geographically and organizationally diverse.
-They are tasked with safeguarding the security of Starknet.
-The Council assesses proposed upgrades to the network’s core contracts and approves them if no security risks are identified.
-In the event of an emergency, the Council has the authority to expedite necessary actions.

 ## Motivation